EXTERNAL DOOR SYSTEMS: BIFOLDS VS SLIDERS

 Bifolds come in a range of sizes and materials.
 They operate along a track system that ensures they can be effortlessly opened and closed.

-The track system involves the doors (or leaves) being fitted to runners that run along the track system.
+The doors (or leaves) are fitted to runners that run along a track system.
 As the doors run along the track, they fold at the same time to create a seamless operation.
 The doors stack at either end of the door creating a wide opening.

-All bifold doors require a main track and a guide track to operate.
-You can variations of track systems such as top-hung and bottom rolling:
+All bifold doors require a main track and guide track to operate.
+You can variations of track systems such as top-hung and bottom-rolling:

-Vufold – as leading suppliers of bifold doors - has perfected the art of combining smooth operation with an attractive appearance.
-There are dozens of advantages of installing a bifold door in your home.
-This section details the main benefits.
+Vufold—as a leading supplier of bifold doors—has perfected the art of combining smooth operation with an attractive appearance.
+There are dozens of advantages to installing exterior bifold doors on your property.

 More natural light

-Bifold doors offers flexibility in usage few other doors can match.
-You have the option of open the entire door for maximum impact, or simply use the traffic door for normal usage.
+Bifold doors offer flexibility in usage few other doors can match.
+You have the option of opening the entire door for maximum impact, or simply using the traffic door for normal usage.
 A traffic door is a panel (or leaf) that can be open and closed like a regular door.
 If you plan on using your bifold door often, you should consider a traffic door.